Tag: family

 I was walking down Broadway headed downhill from Columbus past the Condor and the Hungry I looking to pop up Romolo to the bar under the Basque Hotel for a shot and a beer to help focus my spinning eyeballs.
 I had no sooner passed under the giant Carol Doda sign—the one with the blinking red nipples—that I heard a voice calling me.

-Now, I had been inside the Condor a time or twenty and had run into, or had nearly been run down by, Carol enough times to recognize her voice.
+Now, I had been inside the Condor a time or 20 and had run into, or had nearly been run down by, Carol enough times to recognize her voice.
 This sounded like her, but… not.
 It’s hard to explain.

 “Fred,” she said.
 I was still answering to my slave name at that time.
 “You are now known as Zongo Khumalo.”
 Heavy, right?
 Well, Carol Doda calling me out to change my name would have been weird enough, but here’s the drop; she was nowhere to be seen.